Difference between circuit breaker and fuse

 Electrical

-The answer to 'difference between circuit breaker and fuse' is that circuit breakers and fuses are both safety devices used to protect electrical circuits from overloads and short circuits, but they have some key differences.
-Circuit breakers are reusable devices that can be reset after they trip, while fuses are single-use devices that need to be replaced when they blow.
+The answer to 'difference between circuit breaker and fuse' is that circuit breakers and fuses are both electrical safety devices used to protect electrical circuits from overloads and short circuits, but they work in different ways.
+Circuit breakers are reusable devices that can be reset after they trip, while fuses are one-time devices that need to be replaced after they blow.

 Frequently Asked Questions